Jesus, I trust in You.

 any adult baptized in the Catholic Church, but not raised in the faith, who wishes complete Initiation (Confirmation, First Eucharist)

-Preparation for children and youth ages seven through eighteen is designed for each individual.
+Preparation for children and youth ages seven through seventeen is designed for each individual.
 Initiation for these children and youth follows the principles of the adult initiation process rather than those for infant baptism.

 Marriage is a solemn and holy commitment and the Church requires engaged couples to partake in a preparation process to ensure your understanding and willingness to make this type of commitment.